libplctag/protocol_toolkit/src/examples/howto/howto.md

 # Protocol Toolkit Arithmetic Example

-This example demonstrates how to create a simple client-server protocol using the Protocol Toolkit library.
-The example implements an arithmetic service where clients can send mathematical operations to a server and receive results.
+This example demonstrates how to create a robust client-server protocol using the Protocol Toolkit library.
+The example implements a multi-threaded arithmetic service where clients can send mathematical operations to a server and receive results.

 ## Protocol Specification